zecure/shadowd.zecure.org/content/tutorials/protect_wordpress.md

 ## Conclusion

-As you saw: If there are existing rules for your web application it is not hard to use the whitelist.
+If there are existing rules for your web application it is not hard to use the whitelist.
 And it is worth it, because combined with the blacklist it makes your blog almost unhackable.
 If there are no existing rules it is much more work to configure the whitelist, but as you will see in the [next tutorial](/tutorials/protect_applications) Shadow Daemon has some handy helpers to automate this process to a certain degree.